 FINANCIAL MANAGEMENT (FM) CONSULTANT

-UNDER THE PROJECT IMPLEMENTATION UNIT (PIU)
+UNDER THE PROJECT IMPLEMENTATION UNIT (PIU) OF THE MINISTRY OF INTERNALLY DISPLACED PERSONS FROM OCCUPIED AREAS, LABOR, HEALTH AND SOCIAL AFFAIRS OF GEORGIA

 BACKGROUND

 An outbreak of COVID-19 caused by the 2019 novel COVID-19 (SARS-CoV-2) has been spreading rapidly across the world since December 2019.
 To mitigate COVID-19, the Government of Georgia has taken early steps.
 A state of emergency was declared on March 21, 2020, to counter the global coronavirus pandemic.
 The first cases of COVID-19 in Georgia were confirmed on February 26, 2020.